SeanNesdoly/amine-kamen.lab.mcgill.ca/content/authors/milica-momcilovic/_index.md

 - July 2019 - August 2019: The Biology Undergraduate Summer School (BUSS) at the University of Zurich (Switzerland)
-- August 2018 - September 2018: Volunteering in the laboratory of Dr. Paul Zimba at Texas A&M University Corpus Christi (USA)"
+- August 2018 - September 2018: Volunteering in the laboratory of Dr. Paul Zimba at Texas A&M University Corpus Christi (USA)